PUSD Dress Code

 13. Pupils shall not display any material or paraphernalia which incites a disruption of the school process or creates a clear and present danger of either the commission of unlawful acts on school premises or the violation of district or school-site policies or rules.

 14. Gang-related apparel or paraphernalia, including symbols, emblems, insignia, or other gang identifiers, may not be worn or displayed.
 This rule prohibits the presence of any apparel, jewelry, accessory, notebook, or manner of grooming which, by virtue of its color, arrangement, trademark, or other attribute, denotes membership in or affiliation with gangs.
 In case of doubt as to whether an item is gang related, the principal or designee will consult with local law enforcement or other school personnel with expertise in gangs activity.
 Such items shall be confiscated and turned over to the local law enforcement agencies for appropriate action.
 Confiscated items will not be returned to the student.
 Parents may request return of items from the appropriate agency.
 Items will be kept for one month and then soon thereafter will be discarded.
+For example, clothing with red or blue stars, red or blue shoelaces, or "Cali" may not be worn.

 15. Any apparel, hairstyle, cosmetic, accessory, or jewelry, even if not specifically mentioned above, that creates a safety or health concern, draws undue attention to the wearer, or tends to detract from the educational process, shall be prohibited.